 While Denoising Diffusion Probabilistic Models (DDPMs) achieve impressive generation quality, a significant drawback is their slow sampling speed.
 Generating a single sample often requires hundreds or thousands of sequential denoising steps, corresponding to the number of noise levels T used during training.
-This section examines techniques designed to accelerate sampling and refine the generation process, primarily focusing on Denoising Diffusion Implicit Models (DDIM) and the impact of variance schedules.
+Techniques designed to accelerate sampling and refine the generation process are examined, primarily focusing on Denoising Diffusion Implicit Models (DDIM) and the impact of variance schedules.

 DDIM offers a modification to the generative (reverse) process of DDPMs that allows for much faster sampling, often reducing the number of required steps by 10-100x without needing to retrain the model.
 The innovation lies in formulating a non-Markovian reverse process that still uses the same noise prediction network ϵθ trained with the DDPM objective.